NikelausM/irfl-buglocator-lsi/README.md

 The pre-processing code up to the Markdown heading "More Pre-processing (Team 7)" in the Jupyter notebook was provided by a course instructor.

 ## Features
-- Pre-processes metadata of answer to questions on Stack Overflow.
+- Pre-processes bug reports (query results) and source files (query results) to train machine learning algorithms..
 - Ranks source files (query results) related to a bug report (query) to find the location of bugs related to the bug report.
 - NumPy style documentation for maintainability and clarity of application.